michael-pellegrini/technitium_docker/README.md

 2.)
 The container will set the Default DNS server name as the container ID.
 This will have to be changed after updating the container image because changing the image creates a new container with a new ID.
 If not changed service will be broken.
 The solution is to change the old container ID to new container ID.

 3.)
 A better solution is to create the container with a user defined network and alias shown in the above example.
-The network alias should then be set in the settings tab which is saved to the mapped volume.
+The network alias should then be set in the settings tab which is saved to the mapped volume and will not need changed after updating image to latest version.
+Simply run `docker-compose down` -> `docker image rm m400/technitium` -> `docker-compose up -d`.

 #### Settings tab with alias.
 ![screenshot](https://user-images.githubusercontent.com/47049792/100488543-d4704d00-30dc-11eb-9df2-953eda7c8195.png)